 In addition to required and elective academic courses in religion, the College provides a variety of opportunities and programs for worship, study, and service.
-The Campus Ministry program is under the direction of the Chaplain of the College, who coordinates denominational and interdenominational activities and conducts weekly services for the College community.
+The Campus Ministry program is under the direction of the Chaplain of the College, who coordinates denominational and interdenominational activities and conducts weekly worship services for the College community.
 At the center of the campus, the Mission Chapel is the location of many of the services and is available to students and staff for meditation and prayer.
+The Chapel also contains the Pioneer Pantry, a food resource for students struggling with food insecurity, the meditation room and a lactation space for nursing mothers.